- BSX Insight

-Muir notes that while buying a pair of running shoes is a privilege that not everyone can afford and that entering races requires a significant investment, running has a lower barrier of entry in terms of the amount of money needed.
+Muir notes that while buying a pair of shoes is a privilege that not everyone can afford and that entering races requires a significant investment, running has a lower barrier of entry in terms of the amount of money needed.
 “Most runners can start from their home.
 This makes it easy and accessible for everyone.”

-It Will Lift Your Mood
+It Will Lifts Your Mood

 As Muir calls it, Muir believes the “runner’s high” is real.
 She says that the “runner’s high” is real.
-Running can bring a sense of satisfaction.
+It can bring a sense of satisfaction.
 Even if things don’t go according to plan, you still have a run to complete, which is something to be proud of.

 Boost Your Social Life

-No matter if you are just starting or an experienced runner, the running community will welcome you with open arms and offer support.
-There are many ways that running can become a social part of your life.
+No matter if you are just starting or an experienced runner, the community will welcome you with open arms and offer support.
+There are many ways that the run can become a social part of your life.
 Muir provides some tips: “Before thinking you’re too slow, these running groups have people of all speeds, so you’ll easily meet new people to race with.”
 It is an excellent way for people to get to know each other.

-Tips on How to Enjoy Running
+Tips on Enjoy Running

 Running is a high-impact activity.
 You need to work up and progress slowly.
 Our experts have some guidelines for those who aren’t running or just starting to run.

-1. Walking Before Running
+1. Walking Before

 Simmons says walking is a good place to start as an intermediate runner.
 Then, you can gradually increase your running time.
 Walking breaks give you the chance to take a deep breath, slow down your heart rate and give your joints and muscles a rest.

-Jumping into a running program can lead to injury if you increase your volume and intensity too quickly because running places a lot of stress on your bones, joints, muscles, and tendons, so your tissues need time to adapt.
-Simmons suggests that you start by walking for 10 minutes, then moving on to running for 10 minutes.
+Jumping into a program can lead to injury if you increase your volume and intensity too quickly because running places a lot of stress on your bones, joints, muscles, and tendons, so your tissues need time to adapt.
+Simmons suggests that you start by walking for 10 minutes, then move on to running for 10 minutes.
 It is possible even to run a 5k.

 2. You Should Run Slower Than You Think